 Happy National Writing Day!

-Today is National Writing Day – a new initiative from First Story, a national literacy charity dedicated to changing lives through writing, the Old Possums’ Practical Trust (T.S Eliot’s Literary Estate) and Arts Council England.
+National Writing Day is a new initiative from First Story, a national literacy charity dedicated to changing lives through writing, the Old Possums’ Practical Trust (T.S Eliot’s Literary Estate) and Arts Council England.

 National Writing Day aims to help children discover that creative writing can be fun and can also boost their attainment, confidence, aspiration and imagination.